Landmine Danger in Croatia: Essential Tips for How to Stay Safe

 Once you get to Croatia, it may be tempting to get in touch with your wild side, but you should stick to known safe roads when driving and marked paths when hiking or mountain biking.

-The decreased casualty rate from land mines in Croatia is thanks to an ongoing campaign to map out and signpost minefields.
+The decreased casualty rate from land mines in Croatia is partly thanks to an ongoing campaign to map out and signpost minefields.

 Landmine Warning Signs

-Most minefields are marked with rectangular white signs reading "Ne prilazite - na ovom podrucju je velika opasnost od mina".
-This roughly translates to "Do not cross - there are landmines in the area".
+Mine!
+NE PRILAZITE na ovom području je velika opasnost od mina.”
+This roughly translates to “Mines!
+DO NOT APPROACH there are landmines in the area.”

 Don't worry if you haven't brushed up on your Croatian or have left your phrasebook at the hostel – these signs also feature the international symbol for land mines, a red triangle featuring a skull and crossbones.